bartificer/programming-by-stealth/docs/pbs66.md

 We’ll use an updated version of the sample donation form from the previous instalment as our starting point.
 You’ll find this file in this instalment’s ZIP as `pbs66a.html`.

 The key points to note about this file are that I have added the relevant HTML5 form validation attributes to the form elements.
 Specifically I’ve added the flag attribute `required` to the required fields, and `min=1` to the amount field.
-Note that the text boxes already had the appropriate HTML5 type attributes, if not, I would have had to update the amount text box to `type="number"` and URL text box to `type="url"`.
+Note that the text boxes already had the appropriate HTML5 type attributes.
+If not, I would have had to update the amount text box to `type="number"` and URL text box to `type="url"`.

 I also added an event handler to show a standard browser alert box when the form successfully submits: